Is there an adoption fee and why?

 Not at the moment.
 We have ambitions to build our own centre but this requires a phenomenal amount of money so at the moment we rely on foster homes to house our rescues.

-As part of the adoption process, if you pass a home check then you will be offered at least one meet up with the chosen adoptee before bringing them home.
-It is important for us, the dog and yourselves to make sure all parties get along before bringing an adoptee home.
+As part of the adoption process, if you pass a home check then you will be offered at least two meet ups with the chosen adoptee before your trial begins.
+It is important for us, the dog or cat and yourselves to make sure all parties get along before bringing an adoptee home.
+Everyone must be happy during the trial to enable you to adopt the animal.

-Can I volunteer to work with your dogs?
+Can I volunteer to work with your animals?

-At the moment because our dogs are in foster care we can’t offer the opportunity to do any volunteer work with our dogs, but when have any in kennels we would love your help.
+When our dogs and cats are in foster care we can’t offer the opportunity to do any volunteer work with them, but when we have any in kennels we would love your help with walking, cuddling, cleaning and lovely photos.

-We do however require volunteers to help with fundraising and marketing the rescue so others hear of our good work and we can save the lives of even more animals.
-Please get in touch if you think you can help with this or see our page on how you can help.
+We urgently require volunteers to help with fundraising and raising awareness so others hear of our good work and we can save the lives of even more animals.
+Please get in touch if you think you can help with this.

 Do you always home check?

 Yes, an animal will never be rehomed without a home check taking place.
-This helps us make sure the dog your interested in will be a match and you’ll be happy together as well as ensuring the welfare of the animal once they are part of your family.
+This helps us make sure the dog or cat you’re interested in will be a match and you’ll be happy together as well as ensuring the welfare of the animal once they are part of your family.
+We also do follow up checks to ensure the animal is happy and safe in their home, we give 24 hour support so don’t hesitate to get in touch if we can help.

 Are all adopted animals neutered?

-If possible all animals will be neutered before being re-homed.
-Sometimes this isn’t possible and the animal is re-homed with a clause which states they must be neutered at the earliest possible date.
-This will be discussed with a team member as part of the adoption process.
+If possible all animals will be neutered before being rehomed.
+Sometimes this isn’t possible and the animal is rehomed with a clause which states they must be neutered at the earliest possible date.
+This will be discussed with you as part of the adoption process.
+We cover the cost of neutering at our vet as part of the adoption fee.